 Companionship

-How to meet our rabbits’ need to be housed with other rabbits
+How to meet our rabbits’ need for companionship

 "If I know anything about anything...
 Rabbit means Company."